 For the Cream Cheese Frosting

-- Add in the cold cream cheese and mix until combined.6 oz (170 g) cream cheese, cold
+- Add in the cold cream cheese and mix on medium speed until combined.6 oz (170 g) cream cheese, cold

-- Then sift in the powdered sugar, a little at a time, until it is all combined.2 ¼ cups (293 g) powdered sugar
+- Then sift in the powdered sugar, a little at a time, mixing on low speed until it is all combined.2 ¼ cups (293 g) powdered sugar

 - Lastly add in the pumpkin pie spice.
-(Add 1 teaspoon in at first, and then the extra ½ teaspoon if you want it to be more spiced).1- 1 ½ teaspoon ground pumpkin pie spice
+Mix on high speed until the frosting is light and fluffy, 1-2 minutes.
+(Add 1 teaspoon in at first, and then the extra ½ teaspoon if you want more spice).1- 1 ½ teaspoon ground pumpkin pie spice

 Frosting the Cupcakes